A note on scope.

 Consider two groups of people who exist simultaneously within our community – because this is our community – however contemptible it is – and we do not get to pretend otherwise.

 The first group shows up on weekends to clean animal enclosures.
 To change litter boxes.
 To do laundry for creatures that cannot thank them.
 To stay past the scheduled time because the work is not finished.
-These people have been everywhere and done difficult things and have nothing to prove about any of it.
-They do not discuss their contributions.
-They actively look for work and never challenge a request.
-They have met Devi in a dog kennel and understood something that no horoscope report has ever transmitted.
+They ask what needs doing and they do it.

 The second group – and we use the word contemptible deliberately, because precision matters – has never done an unglamorous thing in its life.
 They have optimised entirely for credential acquisition and social legibility.
 They dispense career advice to people who have survived things they have never been asked to survive.
 They attend temple because the community expects it.
-They perform the remedies because the Guruji prescribed them.
-They donate the sesame oil and feel the transaction is complete.
+They perform the pariharams the Guruji prescribed them.
+They donate the sesame oil.

 Shani will eventually hold up that mirror.
 He always does.
 The script does not protect you from the auditor.
 It just means you are less prepared when he arrives.